-The primary responsibility of MKR holders is to ensure the stability of the Dai peg and the overall health of the Maker Protocol.
-It’s also in MKR holders’ interest to focus on improving and growing the Maker Protocol by building out the governance processes and infrastructure that enable the effective management of the system.
-This includes, but is not limited to, establishing risk assessment standards for onboarding new collateral and Vault types, ratifying role mandates and electing appropriate parties, establishing standards around vote types, and much more.
+The primary responsibility of MKR holders is to ensure the stability of the Dai Peg and the overall health of the Maker Protocol.
+It is also in MKR holders’ interest to focus on improving and growing the Maker Protocol by building out the governance processes and infrastructure that enable the effective management of the system.
+This includes, but is not limited to, establishing risk assessment standards for onboarding new Collateral and Vault types, ratifying role mandates and electing appropriate parties, establishing standards around vote types, and much more.

-Another important responsibility for MKR holders is to communicate publicly about their views on the various issues that Maker governance is sorting through at any given time.
-Participating seriously in forum discussions and voicing opinions and the reasoning behind them is important because of the public and decentralized nature of the protocol and its governance.
+Another important responsibility for MKR holders is to communicate publicly about their views on the various issues that Maker governance is addressing at any given time.
+Participating seriously in forum discussions and voicing opinions, and the reasoning behind them, is important because of the public and decentralized nature of the protocol and its governance.

 MKR holders have the ability to enact technical changes to the Maker Protocol itself and also to ratify decisions on-chain about non-technical matters.
 Whether that be a change to the system parameters, or a decision to accept a new governing philosophy, MKR voters have ultimate control.
 To learn more about governance in the Maker Protocol visit the Governance FAQ.

 MKR holders who are interested in actively participating in the management of the Maker Protocol can visit the Voter Onboarding Guide for an overview of how to get started.